dkargin/maxr/notes.md

 My plan so far:

 1. Increase map resolution x3.
 I just want to do it and see how MAX feels with such a change
-	- Fix compiler errors here and there 			OK
 	- Fix the rendeding of anysize units
-		- fix sprite scaling, up to full size
+		- fix sprite scaling, up to full size 		OK
 		- fix rendering of the underlay.
 Maybe we should bring here some sort of tiling generator
 	- Fix building process.
-		- fix selection of build position
+		- fix selection of build position.
+Need a proper sprite
-	- Replace all XML fields
+	- Replace all XML fields 						OK
 	- Make constructor 2x2
 	- Fix pathfinder to deal with increased map size
+		- fix collision checking
+		- fix unit projection
-	- Update unit sizes according to this change
+	- Update unit sizes according to this change 	OK
 	- Update loading process to support multiple 'data' folders.
 Yeah, that means proper modding support.
 1. Lua AI in screeps style
 	- make lua bindings for